Table of Contents

 - challenge process.

-The procurement process begins when a federal department or agency sends a requisition to PWGSC.
-Depending on the requirements, the requisition may be handled by a contracting officer at headquarters or in a regional office.
+When a federal department or agency sends a requisition to PWGSC, depending on the requirements, the requisition may be handled by a contracting officer at headquarters or in a regional office.

 In keeping with the Government Contracts Regulations, procurement is done by means of: